Take a 1-min quiz to get a Personal Meal Plan Male Female

 What Are Shiitake Mushrooms?

 The shiitake (Lentinula edodes) is also known as the golden needle mushroom, black forest mushroom, or winter mushroom.
 These tasty, edible fungi were previously only cultivated in Asia.
 They come from a group of about 20 different species within the Lentinus genus of mushrooms.
-The name “shiitake” is derived from a Japanese word for the tree they grow on.
+The name “shiitake” is derived from a Japanese word for the tree on which they grow.

-In Asia, the shiitake mushroom is considered a “superfood” and has been prized for its medicinal benefits for centuries.
+In Asia, the shiitake mushroom is considered a “superfood” and has been lauded for its medicinal benefits for centuries.
 In China, it was used as early as the Tang Dynasty (618-907).
-The fungus was historically used to treat difficulties with breathing, high cholesterol, fatigue, and low libido.
-It’s also thought to help protect the liver from toxins like alcohol.
+The fungus was historically used for treating difficulties with breathing, high cholesterol, fatigue, and low libido.
+It’s also believed to help protect the liver from toxins such as alcohol (1).

 Today, shiitake mushrooms are grown commercially in Japan, Korea, Taiwan, Russia, Thailand, Vietnam, China, Mexico, Australia, the United States (Oregon), France, Poland, Germany, and Canada.